PrefectHQ/prefect/docs/guides/deployment/daemonize.md

 When prompted, choose the Prefect workspace you'd like to log in to.

-If connecting to a self-hosted Prefect server instance, run the following and substitute the IP address of your server:
+If connecting to a self-hosted Prefect server instance instead of Prefect Cloud, run the following and substitute the IP address of your server:

 ```bash
 prefect config set PREFECT_API_URL=http://your-prefect-server-IP:4200